Why Now?

 Collaborative & Translational Clinical Trials

-As research and patient-care activities have increased concurrently, the NGSATRH will build on the strengths of Texas A&M University as a highly ranked, comprehensive, research-intensive institution.
+As research and patient-care activities have increased concurrently, the CVTRC will build on the strengths of Texas A&M University as a highly ranked, comprehensive, research-intensive institution.
 To facilitate that goal, additional space is required that can:

 • Offer a thoughtful architectural design that encourages collaboration, synergy, and creativity.